krzysztofwujs/krzysztofwujs.github.io/src/pages/about.md

 ---
 Hi, I'm Krzysztof Wujs!

-I am a Technical Product Manager and full-stack developer based in Poznań, Poland.
+I am a Technical Product Manager and hobbyst full-stack developer based in Poznań, Poland.
 My tech journey began in 2012 when I started studying Computer Science at Poznań University of Technology.
 In 2014, a pivotal internship not only laid the foundation for my diverse technical skill set but also unexpectedly steered me towards product ownership, igniting a passion for product development that continues to drive me today.

 Throughout my career, I've developed a wide portfolio of solutions, including: